monyhar/monyhar/monyhar/docs/gpu/pixel_wrangling.md

         pixel wrangler's attention, so it's easy to find relevant bugs when handing off shifts.
     1. Study the regression range carefully.
-Use drover to revert any CLs which break the chromium.gpu bots.
-Use your judgment about chromium.gpu.fyi, since not all bots are covered by trybots.
+Use drover to revert any CLs which break the monyhar.gpu bots.
+Use your judgment about monyhar.gpu.fyi, since not all bots are covered by trybots.
 In the revert message, provide a clear description of what broke, links to failing builds, and excerpts of the failure logs, because the build logs expire after a few days.